题目

 might be able to develop a mosquito bait for enclosed spaces.
 Boric acid has been used to kill other

-insects, including cockroaches, termites and ants inside homes since the middle of last century.
+insects, including cockroaches, termites and ants inside homes since the middle of last century.1.
+Which of the following is TRUE about the sweet-smelling substance?
+A. It is said to be harmless to people but harmful to animals.

 B. It attracts the mosquitoes but fails to kill them most of the time.